yuvalmGS/gigaspaces-wiki-jekyll/xap100/installing-cpp-api-package.markdown

 Where the `gigaspaces-cpp-9.X.X-ga-linux-amd64-gcc-4.1.2.tar.gz` should be located at the `/gigaspaces-xap-premium-9.X.X-ga` folder.

-1. After unzipping the ZIP file, you should have the following files and folders under your `<GigaSpaces Root>\cpp` folder:
+1. After unzipping the ZIP file, you should have the following files and folders under your `<XAP Root>\cpp` folder:

 {% indent %}
 ![CppTree.PNG](/attachment_files/CppTree.PNG)